2012 United States presidential election in New York

-Primaries
+Primary elections

-Democratic
+Democratic primary

 Incumbent President Barack Obama ran uncontested in the Democratic primary, and it was therefore cancelled.

-Republican
+Republican primary

 The 2012 New York Republican presidential primary took place on April 24, 2012.

-By county, Romney won a plurality in every county, and a majority in all but 6: Niagara, Cattaraugus, Wyoming, Orleans, Schuyler, Herkimer and Oswego.
+By county, Romney won a plurality in every county, and a majority in all but six: Niagara, Cattaraugus, Wyoming, Orleans, Schuyler, Herkimer and Oswego.

 Paul finished second in most counties.
 Santorum finished second in Otsego County.
 Gingrich finished second in two geographic areas: a cluster of counties in the Catskills and Hudson Valley (Orange, Rockland, Sullivan, and Westchester) and in most of the counties of Western New York (Allegany, Cattaraugus, Erie, Genesee, Niagara, and Wyoming), in addition to Herkimer and Oneida counties.
 Gingrich's relative strength in Western New York, as well as in Herkimer, can be attributed to the continued popularity and efforts of Carl Paladino, who carried those counties in the previous gubernatorial election and campaigned on Gingrich's behalf.
 The majority of New York politicians had endorsed Romney while the primary election was still competitive.